 This route takes you from the northern most point of Death Valley National Park to its southern most point.
 No trails, no roads.
 It is about 160miles long and run the length of the Death Valley.
 The route proposed here is the one Roland Banas followed, but you are encouraged to make your own.
 Only the start and the end points matter.
-And to be off-trail.
 This route was first done solo, unsupported and unassisted by Louis-Philippe Loncke in 2015 in just under 8 days and done again by Roland Banas in 2018 in just under 7 days.
+The crossing can be done all on trails, but for an unsupported summer trip using a cart for water, that wouldn't be possible.

 The route starts on Willow Creek Rd, about a 1.5 miles NE from Last Chance Canyon.
 Lat: 37.349741 Lon: -117.683353